cdapio/cdap-apps/MovieRecommender/README.rst

 To stop the application, execute::

-  $ cdap-cli.sh stop service MovieRecommender.MovieDictionaryService
+  $ cdap cli stop service MovieRecommender.MovieDictionaryService
-  $ cdap-cli.sh stop service MovieRecommender.MovieRecommenderService
+  $ cdap cli stop service MovieRecommender.MovieRecommenderService

 License
 =======

-Copyright © 2014 Cask Data, Inc.
+Copyright © 2014-2016 Cask Data, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at